-- You must wear your white TED hose compressive stocking until cleared by Dr. Patel.
+- You must wear your white TED hose compressive stocking for 4 weeks after surgery or until cleared by Dr. Patel.
 This stocking reduces swelling which improves healing and helps prevent blood clots. - Please perform ankle pumps as this will help prevent blood clots. - Sometimes we have to prescribe a blood thinner to help prevent blood clots.
-Given your medical history, surgery and activity level: - You are recommended to take one 325mg Aspirin daily by mouth for 2-4 weeks after surgery.
-Do not take Aspirin at the same time as NSAID medications. - STOP THE ASPIRIN: If you have any stomach irritation, bleeding in your stool or you start vomiting blood.
-Contact Dr. Patel's office. - You do not need to take any additional medications - Other: - If you are traveling after surgery, please let us know we advise you to wait at least 1 week between travel and surgery.
-General tips for preventing blood clots when traveling after surgery: - 1.
-Get up on the plane to crutch/walk every hour or if driving stop every 1-2 hours to get up and walk - 2.
-Stay hydrated.
-Avoid alcohol and caffeine. - 3.
-Wear your leg stockings - 4.
-Take 325mg of Aspirin (unless allergic or have stomach or kidney problems) the day before travel, the day of travel and the day after travel - 5.
-Do your exercises during travel especially ankle pumps
+Given your medical history, surgery and activity level: - You are recommended to take one 81mg / 325mg Aspirin once / twice daily by mouth.
+Do not take Aspirin at the same time as NSAID medications.
+STOP THE ASPIRIN: If you have any stomach irritation, bleeding in your stool or you start vomiting blood.
+Contact Dr. Patel's office. - You are recommended to take Xarelto 10mg daily by mouth.
+Do not take NSAIDs at the same time as Xarelto. - Other:

+You do not need to take any additional medications Start medication 12 hours after surgery.
+Duration of anticoagulant medication: 2 4 6 (circle one) weeks

+• If you are traveling after surgery, please let us know - we advise you to wait at least 1 week between travel and surgery.
+General tips for preventing blood clots when traveling after surgery:

+1. Get up on the plane to crutch/walk every hour or if driving stop every 1-2 hours to get up and walk

+2. Stay hydrated.
+Avoid alcohol and caffeine.

+3. Wear your leg stockings

+4. Take 325mg of Aspirin (unless allergic or have stomach or kidney problems) the day before travel, the day of travel and the day after travel

+5. Do your exercises during travel especially ankle pumps